kl-data-eng/turbines-challenge/docs/approach.md

 - Impute data using pyspark imputer
   - We impute missing values to provide a full dataset, but add a binary `imputed` column to indicate which rows have been imputed in case end users would like to filter out this data.
 - Partitioning
+- Before imputing values we generate a dataframe containing all possible timestamps for the period for which we are ingesting data to ensure all intervals are covered
   - We partition the data by date for quicker queries on date-based aggregations

 #### Gold Layer